 The second part veers toward somewhat more sophisticated LMS and/or content creation features (with a correspondingly higher price tag, in most cases).
 These options still make it easy to sell your courses, but leave more (or all) of the responsibility for promotion of your courses with you.
 All of platforms mentioned here are offered on a SaaS (Software as a Service) basis.

-The fact that Ruzuku’s home page reads like a section out of Leading the Learning Revolution and the company is (at least partially) located here in my own Carrboro, NC earns the company a top spot on this list.
+The fact that Ruzuku’s home page reads like a section out of Leading the Learning Revolution and the company is (at least partially) located here in my own Carrboro, NC earns the company a high spot on this list.
 If you are looking for an easy-to -se platform combined with a soup-to-nuts approach to helping you be successful with it, look no further – I’d recommend signing up for their full-year plan (4 additional months free) and getting to it.

 I had the pleasure of interviewing Pathwright co-founder Paul Johnson on the Learning Revolution podcast, and he also connected me with Jason Blumer, who is using the Pathwright platform with great success.
 There’s a free Pathwright 101 course that gives a good overview of the platform and using Pathwright is completely free up until the point you start selling.
 (The company makes money off of taking a percentage of sales once you do start selling.)